Super League: 2026 expansion

 On 28 July 2025, Super League executives voted to expand the league to 14 teams beginning with the 2026 season with at least two Championship teams joining the league.
 The additional two teams will not be fully subject to IMG Grading criteria; they will be independently judged by an RFL panel, based on "criteria relating to Finance and Sustainability".

 Nine clubs applied to join Super League, two current Grade B Super League clubs (Hull FC and the Huddersfield Giants) and seven Championship clubs (Bradford Bulls, Doncaster, London Broncos, Oldham, Toulouse Olympique, Widnes Vikings and the York Knights).

 Sky Sports's analysis stated that the Salford Red Devils's lack of application, as the only Grade B Super League club not to do so, is all but conformation of their relegation, resulting in a minimum of three teams being promoted.

 On 16 October 2025, it was announced that the Bradford Bulls would be controversially promoted to the Super League due to finishing 10th in the overall IMG gradings.
 They would replace the Salford Red Devils, who were relegated to the Championship due to finishing 15th in the gradings.

 On 17 October 2025, it was announced that Toulouse Olympique and the York Knights would also be promoted to the expanded Super League as a result of an independent panel's recommendation.

 Structure

 Regular season

 There are 14 clubs in the Super League.
 During the course of the season (usually from February to September) each club plays the other twice, once at their home stadium and once at their opponent's.
-Clubs also play five additional 'Loop Fixtures' (including Magic Weekend) which are decided by the previous seasons league standings (For example, the team that finished 1st the previous season would play an additional game against the 3rd, 5th etc. placed teams.).
+Clubs also play an additional 'Loop Fixture', Magic Weekend.
 Altogether clubs play 27 games.

 Teams receive two points for a win.
 If a game is drawn at full time, 20 minutes of Golden point are played.
 If teams are still drawn after Golden point, both teams are awarded a point.
 No points are awarded for a defeat.

 Teams are ranked by competition points, points difference (points scored less points conceded), points scored.
 The team finishing top after 27 games is awarded the League Leaders' Shield.